 The faculty didactics are curated by the Chief Resident for Research and Education and cover most topics tested on Internal Medicine Boards.
-Attendings from every Internal Medicine specialty, with the addition of Neurology, Psychology, and Radiology, are invited to discuss high yield topics with an emphasis on physical diagnosis and patient management.
-The smartphone-based Polleverywhere system is used for anonymous Q&A to facilitate audience interaction when applicable.
+Attendings from every Internal Medicine specialty, with the addition of Neurology, Psychology, and Radiology, are invited to discuss high-yield topics with an emphasis on physical diagnosis and patient management.

 In addition to the lecture series noted above, we hold a monthly ‘Residents’ Meeting’ led by the Program Director and Chief Residents.
 Topics include everything from resident recruitment to ‘state-of-the-residency’ issues to research and educational opportunities.
 A monthly “Resident Lopata Legend of the Month” is granted to one individual who goes above and beyond the call of duty.
 Items of change are also discussed, and when implemented, feedback is obtained in this and other settings.

 Multidisciplinary Conference and Journal Club

 During the third year of internal medicine residency, all graduating seniors conduct either a Multidisciplinary Conference (MDC) or an Evidence-Based Medicine (EBM) presentation during the noon conference hour.